 Franks’ buddy Hank Henry at the Golden Slipper nightly where you could eat the best buffet (all you wanted) for a buck!
 Walter Winchell liked that...he was coming out when I was going in one night.
 Sammy also.

 And then you had the infamous Howard Hughes locking himself away from the world in the Penthouse atop the Desert Inn.

 I answered an ad about a job at a radio station which was actually located in the Flamingo on the strip.
 They hired me over the phone and I was on my way.

 Vegas was old hat for me even then.
 When I worked in Beverly Hills I would jump in the car weekends and drive all night to Vegas.

-I’d play the slots...eat the buffets...run out of dough and get back in the car to head back to LA.
+I’d play the slots...eat the buffets...run out of dough and get back in the car to head to LA.

-I had a routine doing this for a few months...about every other weekend.
+I had a routine doing this for a few month...about every other weekend.
 Getting there was no problem with coffee...and all the free drinks and good food made the return trip late at night a burden.

 To get back to LA I headed NORTH out of Vegas on highway 95 until I neared the Nevada test site...where they WERE testing the bomb.
 I’d pull off the road and sleep in the car for an hour of so and then about dawn I’d continue on that highway until the turnoff for Death Valley.